 A loose dog displaying aggressive behavior can intimidate even the hardiest soul.
 Dog bites can be serious.
 They cause severe emotional trauma as well as pain, infection, scarring and disfigurement.
 These encounters are often random and there is not much time to react to the situation.
-If you happen to meet a ferocious dog, the following five steps can help minimize the risk of serious injury and may even save your life!
+If you happen to meet a ferocious dog, the following five steps can help minimize the risk of serious injury from a dog bite and may even save your life!

 - Stand still and do not stare directly into the dog’s eyes.
 An aggressive dog may perceive a direct stare as a confrontation and attack as a result.

 - Stay calm, quiet and non-threatening; the dog may decide not to attack.

 - Do not scream or run away.
 A dog will instinctively attempt to chase prey.
 Instead, wait quietly for the dog to lose interest and then slowly back away.